 Prepare for roasting:

 - Leave at room temperature for one or two hours before roasting.

 - Preheat the oven in time.

-- Stuff with the rosemary, onion and orange.
+- Stuff with rosemary, onion, and orange.

 - You will need a roasting rack.

 - In case you don’t have one, you can replace it with something else.
-It is important that the turkey doesn’t sit in the cooking liquid or it might not roast so nicely once you turn it breast side up.
+It is important that the turkey doesn’t sit in the cooking liquid, or it might not roast so nicely once you turn it breast side up.

-- Take a large piece of aluminum foil, scrunch it up lengthwise to form some kind of a rope.
-To make the rope thicker, take another piece of the same size, use it to wrap the first “rope” and scrunch it up again.
+- Take a large piece of aluminum foil, and scrunch it up lengthwise to form some kind of a rope.
+To make the rope thicker, take another piece of the same size, use it to wrap the first “rope,” and scrunch it up again.
 Form a loop or a spiral and place it in the roasting tin.